-CSC 293 Selected Topics:
+CSC 293 Selected Topics: ORACLE Projects 3

-ORACLE Projects - - -

 This course provides an opportunity to explore areas of current interest in Computer Programming.
 Emphasis is placed on subject matter appropriate to computer programming.
-Upon completion, students should be able to demonstrate an understanding of the specific area of study.
+Upon completion, students should be able to demonstrate an understanding of the

-CSC 296 Seminar in JAVA
+CSC 296 Seminar in JAVA Project 0 1

-Project 2 0 0